 In line with the first project, this Standards Analysis "ICT Sector - Luxembourg" constitutes a tool to foster the positioning of Luxembourg in the ICT standardization landscape.
-It highlights the opportunities offered to the national market to participate in the standardization.
+It highlights the opportunities offered to the national market to participate in standardization.

 Similarly, for the second project, ILNAS, aided by ANEC GIE, offers its support to different industries/organizations through standardization according to the nature of their business at the national level.
-ICT related technical committees already benefit from a good national representation with 96 national delegates currently registered to participate in one or several of these normative domains17.
+ICT related technical committees already benefit from a good national representation with 92 national delegates currently registered to participate in one or several of these normative domains17.
 This figure demonstrates the interest of individuals and industries/organizations in technical standardization.
-ILNAS has also undertaken other initiatives in order to facilitate the participation of national stakeholders in specific ICT standardization areas.
-The first of these is the creation of a
+ILNAS has also undertaken other initiatives in order to facilitate the participation of national stakeholders in specific ICT standardization areas, such as the creation of National

-16 See for instance the "Luxembourg Trade and Invest" website for more information.
+16 See for instance the "Startup Ecosystem" website for more information.